-- With this type of production, the layers can find all they need on the same level (feed, water, nest boxes). - It is best to train the birds to jump between different levels in the system to have a more uniform population in the production house. - Use additional perches in this type of system to give the birds more room to find feed, water, nest boxes and a place to rest.

-- Aviary systems with height adjustable slats - Aviary row-systems - Aviary row-systems with height adjustable slats inside the system
+- With this type of production, the layers can find all they need on the same level (feed, water, nest boxes). - It is best to train the birds to jump between different levels in the system to have a more uniform population in the production house. - Use additional perches in this type of system to give the birds more room to find feed, water, nest boxes and a place to rest. - The ideal choice for rearing in this type of production - Aviary systems with height adjustable slats - Aviary row-systems - Aviary row-systems with height adjustable slats inside the system